vnguye15/WeatherApp/README.md

 ### **How to get started** ###
 Download the project into any IDE (i.e VSCode) and in the terminal enter "npm start".
-If for any reason the project isn't working, enter "npm i"
+If for any reason the project isn't working, enter "npm i" Make sure you have Node.js installed